jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 ### Filling information from IdP

-The first time a user authenticates in IAM instance, the account creation form will be displayed.
+The first time a user authenticates in an IAM instance, the account creation form will be displayed.
 It is possible to request that some of the fields are filled with the value of an IdP attribute and to define that some of these fields are read-only, i.e. that the value provided by the IdP cannot be changed.